-H. R. McMaster May Be Close To Getting Ousted As National Security Advisor
+H.R.
+McMaster May Be Close To Getting Ousted As National Security Advisor

 After General John Kelly’s arrival as chief of staff, it was reported that McMaster was given the green light to institute long-sought personnel changes.
 In a spate of sweeping administrative reforms, McMaster sacked a number of Flynn appointees, as well as several officials reportedly within Bannon’s nationalist camp.
 Ideologically, McMaster advocates for greater involvement in Afghanistan, opposes abolishing the Iran nuclear deal without a successor plan in place, and takes a stance on counter-extremist policy that downplays the role of any particular religion, all of which stand in sharp contrast to the positions held by Bannon.

 As discussed by The Atlantic, this apparent rift has fueled an all-out assault on McMaster by entities sympathetic to Bannon’s brand of nationalist politics.
-The media outlet Bannon formerly oversaw, Breitbart, has released a torrent of articles over the past three days alleging among other things, that McMaster is an impediment to reform, a poor ally to Israel, too politically correct, and is a hindrance to President Trump’s ability to realize foreign policy objectives.
+The media outlet Bannon formerly oversaw, Breitbart, has released a torrent of articles over the past three days alleging, among other things, that McMaster is an impediment to reform, a poor ally to Israel, too politically correct, and is a hindrance to President Trump’s ability to realize foreign policy objectives.

 While the calls for McMaster’s ouster emanating from the fringe have grown louder in recent days, the president himself reasserted that he maintained confidence in his national security advisor, a sign that the issuance of a pink slip might not necessarily be forthcoming.